elysiajs/documentation/docs/integrations/nextjs.md

 Elysia will work normally as expected because of WinterCG compliance, however, some plugins like **Elysia Static** may not work if you are running Nextjs on Node.

-You can treat the Elysia server as if normal Nextjs API route.
+You can treat the Elysia server as a normal Nextjs API route.

 With this approach, you can have co-location of both frontend and backend in a single repository and have [End-to-end type safety with Eden](https://elysiajs.com/eden/overview.html) with both client-side and server action

-Please refers to [Nextjs Route Handlers](https://nextjs.org/docs/app/building-your-application/routing/route-handlers#static-route-handlers) for more information.
+Please refer to [Nextjs Route Handlers](https://nextjs.org/docs/app/building-your-application/routing/route-handlers#static-route-handlers) for more information.

 ## Prefix
 If you place an Elysia server not in the root directory of the app router, you need to annotate the prefix to the Elysia server.